The Tuscan cuisine: ancient dishes and traditional Tuscan flavours, chianina, extra virgin olive oil…

 All this is the cooking of the Tiber Valley, enriched by influences from Umbria and Marche.

-The typical dish of Anghiari are Bringoli, thick fresh pasta spaghetti, egg-free, often pulled by hand.
+The typical dish of Anghiari is the Bringoli, thick fresh pasta spaghetti, egg-free, often pulled by hand.
 They are served with a duck sauce or with the so called “sugo finto”.

-This poor and simple dish of the folk tradition, has this name because has little meat and lots of vegetables spices, but in spite of its name is very flavorful and tasty.
+This poor and simple sauce of the folk tradition, has this name because has little or no meat and lots of vegetables spices, but in spite of its name is very flavorful and tasty.

 You have to taste also the meat cooked on the grill, the classic Fiorentina steak, served whole or “cut” in slices, and “salsiccia” and pork “rosticciana” (“costoliccio”).
 And mushrooms, truffles, polenta and beans.
 The typical cake is “Mantovana”, soft and cooked with pine nuts.
 And also “cantucci” and “torcolo”, accompanied by Vin Santo.